 Step 7: Water Your Lawn Generously

 Right after spreading the seeds and fertilizer, water the lawn deeply.
-After that, water lightly every day to keep the soil moist while the new grass establishes.
-Continue watering every day until the new grass is as tall as the established grass.
+After that, water lightly daily to keep the soil moist while the new grass is established.
+Continue watering daily until the new grass is as tall as the established grass.

-Always water in the morning, before 10 a.m., to keep the water from evaporating in the heat of the sun.
+Always water in the morning, before 10 a.m., to keep the water from evaporating in the sun’s heat.
 Watch for signs of overwatering, such as puddles or spongy soil.
 If you notice these signs, cut back on the watering immediately.

 Step 8: Avoid Mowing or Heavy Traffic

-The best time to overseed your lawn is during its most active growth period.
+The best time to overseed your lawn is in fall or spring, during its most active growth period.
 Your grass’s most active growth period depends on whether it’s a cool-season grass type or warm-season grass type.

 When to Overseed Cool-Season Grass

-Cool-season grasses grow in the northern part of the United States.
+Cool-season grasses should be overseeded in the spring or fall, though fall is usually preferred.
+These grasses grow in the northern part of the United States.
 Their most active growth periods are spring and fall, and they don’t usually grow much in summer.
 Some of the most common cool-season grasses are Kentucky bluegrass, perennial ryegrass, and fescues.

 Plant cool-season grass seeds in late summer or early fall, at least 45 days before the first expected frost in your area.
-The soil temperature (not the air temperature) should be between 50 and 65 degrees when you overseed.
+When you overseed, the soil temperature (not the air temperature) should be between 50 and 65 degrees.
 Check soil temperature with a soil thermometer.

-You can overseed cool-season grasses in spring instead, since they also grow actively in spring, but fall is better because there are fewer weeds for the new grass to compete with for water and soil nutrients.
+Note: If you have a question on how to overseed a lawn in spring vs. overseeding in fall, keep this in mind: It’s possible to overseed cool-season grasses in the spring since they grow actively during that time.
+However, it’s actually better to do it in the fall because there are fewer weeds around for the new grass to compete with for water and soil nutrients.

 When to Overseed Warm-Season Grass